ytaka/filename/README.md

     filename = FileName.new('base.txt', :start => 10, :format => lambda { |t| t.usec.to_s })
     p filename.create(:add => :always)    # For example, returns "/path/to/base.txt.849963"

+## How to use command 'filename-create'

+filename-create with 'new' and basename puts path of file.

+    filename-create new basename

+We can use the corresponding options to optional arguments of FileName#create.

+    -s, --start NUM                  Set the starting number.
+    -i, --digit NUM                  Set the digit of number.
+    -d, --delimiter STR              Set the delimiter string: number or time.
+    -t, --type TYPE                  Set the type of additional part.
+    -f, --format STR                 Set the format string.
+    -p, --position POS               Set the position of addition: prefix, suffix, or middle.
+    -P, --path TYPE                  Set the type of path: absolute or relative.
+    -e, --extension STR              Set the extension string.
+    -a, --add STR                    Change the behavior of addition: always, auto, or prohibit.
+    -D, --directory                  Create parant directory.

+To create sequential filenames, we call 'filename-create new' with '--cache' option and then 'filename-create cache'.

+    filename-create new basename --add always --cache base filename-create cache base
+      /path/to/basename.00
+    filename-create cache base
+      /pat/to/basename.01

 ## Contributing to filename